yousafkhamza/terraform_vpc/README.md

 ![alt text](https://i.ibb.co/PWQgQ9Z/vpc-setup.png)

+### Used Languages:
+- bash
+- Terraform (iaac)

 # Behind the script
-# Terraform Installation and vpc creation Iaac code and explanation :
+# Terraform Installation and vpc creation creation code and explanation :
 If you need to download terraform (Manually), then click here [Terraform](https://www.terraform.io/downloads.html) .

 Lets create a file for declaring the variables.This is used to declare the variable and the values are passing through the terrafrom.tfvars file.